amsam0/voicechat-discord/CONTRIBUTING.md

 -   `login()` and `start()`: Handles logging into the Discord bot, starting the voice connection with Discord and creating the SVC audio listener & audio sender.
 -   `stop()`: Handles cleaning up everything related to the bot, providing a clean slate if the bot is reused.
--   Handles outgoing (going to Discord) audio.
-    -   `handleOutgoingSoundPacket(packet)`: Handles packets received by the SVC audio listener.
-    -   `pollOutgoingAudio()`: Returns 20ms of unencoded audio that should go to Discord.
--   Handles incoming (going to SVC) audio.
-    -   `handleEncodedAudio(packet)`: Handles packets received by Discord.
-These are sent directly to the SVC audio sender.

-An `AudioSource` is an source of audio that's going to Discord.
-These are identified by UUID.
-Each `AudioSource` has a dedicated queue of outgoing audio and opus decoder.
+-   Handles audio going from SVC to Discord and from Discord to SVC.
+Much of this is done on the Rust side; various functions are called on the Java side to orchestrate everything.

-The `resetWatcher` thread handles resetting the audio sender, discord encoder and decoders for all audio sources.
+The `resetWatcher` thread handles resetting the audio sender and decoders for all audio sources.
 It checks every 100ms if it has been 100ms since they were last used, and if so, it resets them.

 ### `Core`: Shared events between Paper and Fabric and manager of things